 Almost everything worth seeing during a Split walking tour is concentrated in the old town behind the seafront Riva, built around various remains and conversions of Diocletian’s Palace itself, as well as its medieval additional buildings, situated on the Western side of the palace.
 You can take a walk through this area in approximately ten minutes, although it would take you a lifetime to explore all its nooks and crannies.
 On both sides, the old town fades into low-rise suburbs of stone houses, jammed around narrow alleys – Veli Varos, on the Western side of the old town, and Manus, on the Eastern.
-They are very well preserved, and although there are not highlights, they’re worth a brief walk.
+They are very well preserved, and although there are no highlights, they’re worth a brief walk.

-Officially, Split is 1700 years old city, but newest archaeological researches reveal that origins of this city are several centuries older.
+Officially, Split is 1700 years old city, but the newest archaeological researches reveal that the origins of this city are several centuries older.
 In its place, in IV c.
 B.C. there was a Greek colony called Aspálathos or Spálathos.
-Roman Empire reached Adriatic coast for the first time in 229 y.
-B.C. and, in next decades, Romans conquered all Greek colonies and Illyrian kingdom.
+Roman Empire reached the Adriatic coast for the first time in 229 y.
+B.C. and, in the next decades, Romans conquered all Greek colonies and the Illyrian kingdom.
 This area became part of the Roman Empire.
-The Split time line formed between 295. and 305.
+The Split timeline formed between 295. and 305.
 A.C, when famous Roman Diocletian began the construction of his residential palace for his retirement.
 The Roman Emperor Diocletian (who ruled from 284. to 305 C.E.) reformed the government in the late Roman Empire and established the Tetrarchy.
 This new system presupposed that Diocletian would retire in favor of Galerius at some point.
 Therefore, in 293.
 C.E, he began the construction of an opulent and heavily fortified palace on the site of Spálathos (or Spalatum in Latin), near his home town Salona.
-The palace was directly fronting the sea, so that its occupants could escape in a case of urgency (in an era plagued by civil wars).
-The site was most likely chosen because of its proximity to Salona, but also for a secure port and a more immediate access to the open sea, in the case of an attack.
+The palace was directly fronting the sea so that its occupants could escape in a case of urgency (in an era plagued by civil wars).
+The site was most likely chosen because of its proximity to Salona, but also for a secure port and more immediate access to the open sea, in the case of an attack.